orhungorkem/Watchdog/README.md

 SIGSEGV P1
 ```

-For a scenario, watchdog and child processes generate 2 ouput files.
+For a scenario, watchdog and child processes generate 2 output files.
 These files include the activities of corresponding processes.\
 Watchdog output:
 ```
 P1 is started and it has a pid of 4296